clarkok/screeps-clarkok-bot/README.md

 ## What's Screeps

-[Screeps](https://screeps.com) is a MMORTS game in which you can write AI to operate units called creeps together with a few other structures.
+[Screeps](https://screeps.com) is a MMORTS coding game in which you can write AI to operate units called creeps together with afew other structures.
 It's a sandbox game so everyone can do anything as long as it is not against ToS.
 To me, the goalis to create a competitive bot with high automation level, to survive and to conquer.

 ## But there is no code in this repo